Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 When to see a doctor

 Your body needs vitamin D to absorb calcium and phosphorus from food.
 Rickets can occur if your child's body doesn't get enough vitamin D or if his or her body has problems using vitamin D properly.
+Occasionally, not getting enough calcium or lack of calcium and vitamin D can cause rickets.

 Lack of vitamin D